Hamburg to Copenhagen by train

 The corridor.
 Each compartment locks securely.
 Larger photo.

-Option 3, Copenhagen to Bratislava & Budapest using the Berlin-Budapest sleeper - same timings as option 2, but with an afternoon in Berlin...
+Option 3, Copenhagen to Bratislava & Budapest using the Berlin-Budapest sleeper - same as option 2, but with an afternoon in Berlin

 EuroNight sleeper train from Berlin to Budapest

 The Berlin to Budapest sleeper train Metropol, boarding at Berlin Hbf.
-More information about this train.
+More about this sleeper train.

 Sleeper compartment in the Hungarian sleeping-car from Budapest to Berlin 6-berth couchettes on train to Budapest